bukankalengkaleng/laravel-packages/README.EN.md

     ```
     > That configuration is required by **Multi-Tenant** package.
 See its official docs [here](https://laravel-tenancy.com/docs/hyn/5.3/installation).
 1. Setup database (also configure the `.env` file)
-1. Run this following command:
+1. Run this command:
     ```
     composer require bukankalengkaleng/laravel-packages
     ```
-1. Run this following command:
+1. Run this command:
     ```
     php artisan laravel-packages:install
     ```

 ## Packages List

-Here is the list of a must-have, mostly my favorite, Laravel packages that comes with this package (A-Z):
+Here is the list of all packages that comes with this package (A-Z):

 ### Main packages